pairnon/dotfiles/README.md

 # dotfiles
 ## Info
-My (old) i3 dotfiles
+My dotfiles

-_These may no longer be functioning as intended_
+_Some may no longer function as intended_